hushkat/hushkat.github.io/content/posts/BrunnerCTF.md

 I then decided to try and use the other file as the key to decrypt the traffic.
 To do that I followed these steps:

-- Go to `Edit â†' Preferences â†' Protocols â†' TLS`
+- Go to `Edit → Preferences → Protocols → TLS`
 - Set (Pre)-Master-Secret log filename to the path of keys.log

 This has partly been illustrated below: